-Q: From my engineering workstation, I need to support different jobs at different software release levels (for example: 3.7, 3.8, 4.0).
+Q: From my engineering workstation, I need to support different jobs at different software release levels.
 Is there a recommended method to do this?

 A: You can install different release levels on your workstation, and keep them separate by installing them in different locations.
 To run stations locally, remember to check which platform daemon is running at the time (from command prompt: services.msc and look at Niagara service).
 As needed, use the shortcut Install Platform Daemon to start the appropriate platform daemon.